nimesh-mittal/elastic-match/README.md

   * Support multi-level matching rules each with priority
   * Support 1-1 and M-M matching
   * Support match with threshold
-  * Ability to configure existing famous matching algorithms
+  * Ability to configure existing famous matching algorithms for each matching rule
   * Ability to configure user-define matching algorithms

 * Document oriented